 The role of any Quality Consultants should be explained in detailed depending on their area of expertise.
 Project Quality Consultants also contribute to the formal Project Evaluation by providing a Project Performance Review.

-In this section you need to define:
+In this Quality Management Plan sample, you need to define: